fb-pixelSkip to main content

 Expressions

-Expressions matter, especially in modeling and photography.
+Your look matters, especially in modeling and photography.
 A successful shoot will capture a range of emotions—from subtle and soft to intense and fierce.

 Eyes are the windows to the soul, so maintaining eye contact or knowing when to use it can also create various kinds of emotional connection and authenticity.

-Need to display that personal connection?
+• Need to display that personal connection?
 Eye contact.

-Need to show vulnerability or fragility?
+• Need to show vulnerability or fragility?
 You can try to avoid eye contact.

-The eyes, Chico, they never lie.
+The eyes never lie.

 Posing: Creating Shapes